 Find and apply for free teacher subject specialism training in England.
 Courses are available in secondary mathematics, core maths, physics and modern foreign languages.

-This training is free of charge for participants.
+The training is free of charge to participants.

-- non-specialist teachers who could potentially teach secondary mathematics, core maths or physics in addition to, or as their main subject
+- non-specialist teachers who could potentially teach mathematics, physics or MFL in addition to, or as their main subject

-- non-specialist teachers who are currently teaching mathematics, core maths or physics (either full-time or in addition to the specialist subject)
+- non-specialist teachers who are currently teaching mathematics, physics or MFL (either full-time or in addition to their specialist subject)

 - teachers who are looking to return to the profession

 In addition to non-specialists and returning teachers, TSST MFL is also for: